-- · Certain financial assets and financial liabilities at fair value; - · Defined benefit plans plan assets that are measured at fair value;
+- Certain financial assets and financial liabilities at fair value; - Assets held for sale measured at fair value less cost to sell;

 Fair value measurement

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.